jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

 #### Nodes
 - `Node size`: A multiplier on node size  (i.e. 2 is twice as big).
 - `color nodes by`: A categorical variable that indicates the group to which each variable belongs.
+The first n observations in this column correspond to the first n columns in the dataset.
+More values are ignored.
 - `color scheme`: What colors should be used for the coloring?

 #### Show variable names